Tomtiko04/Food-website/Food-website-master/READEME.md

-# Ogunneye oyinkansola - A Food Website
+# Ogunneye Oyinkansola - A Food Website

 ## Welcome! 👋
-Thanks for checking out this project.
+Thank you for checking out this project.

 ### Built with